Enjoying this free post?

 Word Families in IELTS Task 2 Writing (Technology) (Part 2)

-In our last free resource, the task was to read the first three paragraphs of a Task 2 answer.
+In our last free resource on word families for Task 2 (technology), the task was to read the first three paragraphs of a Task 2 answer.
 In today’s materials, we will look at the remainder of the essay.

 Read the text and decide if the words in bold are in the appropriate form, or whether another member of the word family should be used instead.